ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 1. when a user registers a new account, and login
 2. when a user accesses the Public Page
 3. when a user accesses their own private timeline
-4. when a user follows someone else
+4. when a user types a cheep
-5. when a user types a cheep
+5. when a user follows someone else
 6. when a user deletes their account

 The diagrams are shown below:

-#### Register and Login
+### Register and Login
 ![Figure 1: Register-Login](images/Sequence/RegisterLogin.svg)
 This diagram shows the flow of when a user starts the application and wants to register a new account.
 After registering, the user logs in to their newly registered account.